Savannah Welcomes You!

-As soon as take your first few leisurely strides in Savannah, you are quickly struck with the unique allure of the marquee for antebellum America.
-Your feet step unevenly on the cobblestone streets, the gaslight lamps flicker on, enticing you to continue your journey through the low hanging veils of Spanish moss that bedeck the cozy lanes, pushing through the heavy, humid air.
-A combination of the climate, the amiable locals, the regal architecture and the aura of savoir faire that the city exudes, beckons the arrest of your fast paced life.
-As seamlessly and gracefully as Savannah preserves a bygone era, so does the city prompt you to bring life down to a slow and comfortable drip.
+As soon as you take your first steps in Savannah, you are struck with the unique allure of antebellum America.
+Your feet step unevenly on the cobblestone streets.
+The gaslight lamps flicker.
+They entice you to journey through low-hanging Spanish moss that bedeck the cozy lanes, pushing through the heavy air.
+The amiable locals, the regal architecture and the aura of savoir faire that the city exudes, is enchanting.
+Our city preserves the hospitality of a bygone era and Savannah welcomes you.

-With its earthy brown bricked wharf buildings, that thousands of sailors, longshoremen, merchants and laborers once called home, River Street emanates the appeal of an honest, hard- working age, long ago forgotten.
-You can imagine anxious debutantes in their elaborate ball gowns taking a carriage down the street to meet their suitor, gone for too long on a voyage.
+River Street emanates the appeal of an honest, hard- working age, long ago forgotten.
+You can imagine southern belles in their elaborate ball gowns taking a carriage down the street to meet their suitor.
 Today River Street provides an array of bars, restaurants, nightlife and shopping opportunities.
-Whether lunch, a beer, or maybe an evening ice cream cone, visitors don’t want to miss the charm of River Street.
+Enjoy lunch, a beer, or maybe an evening ice cream cone.
 Come to River Street at night, and you might meet a few of the oldest locals, as some people believe the area to be frequented by ghosts.
-Regardless, you’ll be well cared for by the “Hostess City of the South.”

-Don’t leave Savannah without being greeted by Waving Girl, a statue of Florence Martus, a local resident who for years greeted ships.
+The Waving Girl is a statue of Florence Martus, a local resident who for years greeted ships.
 According to legend, she didn’t miss one in 44 years on watch.
 No monument exists in Savannah that is more iconic or more representative of our Southern charm and hospitality.
 Charm and hospitality that isn’t just on proud display but also embodied by all the residents that formally invite you to visit our distinguished and warm city.

 By Adam Miezio